ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If SKEW > ITEMS, the Stale Sender IDs Response MUST NOT have a payload.

 * Otherwise, the payload of the Stale Sender IDs Response MUST include a CBOR array, where each element is encoded as a CBOR byte string.
-The CBOR array has to be intended as a set, i.e., the order of its elements is irrelevant.
+The order of elements in the CBOR array is irrelevant.
 The Group Manager populates the CBOR array as follows.

    - The Group Manager creates an empty CBOR array ARRAY and an empty set X.